 Hydrocarbons (HC): This is a compound that is emitted into the atmosphere when combustion does not properly take place.

 Nitrogen Oxides (NOx): When fuel combusts, it produces nitrogen oxides.
 This pollutant is more present in areas with a high population density.

 If you find that your vehicle is producing excess emissions, the problem could be with several parts of your emissions system.
-If you are experiencing any of these signs, feel free to come to Blumer Auto Center in Los Angeles today:
+If you are experiencing any of these signs, feel free to come to Blumer Auto Center in Pacoima today: